chef-cft/reference-pattern-aspdotnetcore/terraform/aws/README.md

 You will need access to a Windows workstation to develop the NopCommerce application package.
 To create a Cloud instance look at https://github.com/chef-cft/habitat_windows_workstation

 - Clone this repo to a working directory on your Windows development workstation.
-- cd to `effortless-audit-windows`
+- cd to `reference-pattern-aspdotnetcore`
-- Run `Habitat Setup` and ensure you use your own origin and its corresponing personal access token.
+- Run `Habitat Setup` and ensure you use your own origin and its corresponding personal access token.
 - Enter a Habitat Studio `hab studio enter` and then build the application `build`.
 - Upload your newly built package to the habitat depo `hab pkg upload <path to your .hart file>`
 - Promote this pkg to stable.

 Once you have the application package available from the Habitat depo under your origin you are ready to demo.